Reducing CO2 emissions in response to climate change,

 Understanding CO2 emissions through the supply chain (Scope 3)

-In addition to CO2 emissions from the Group’s business activities (Scopes 1 and 2), we have calculated FY2021 results for indirect emissions generated in the supply chain (Scope 3).
-The results showed that purchased products and services accounted for approximately 60% of the total.
+In addition to CO2 emissions (Scope 1 and 2) from the business activities of the Group, we have also calculated the results of indirect emissions (Scope 3) generated in the supply chain from FY2021.
+In the last three years, purchased goods and services have accounted for about 60%.

-Scope 3 CO2 emission data by category (FY2021 results)
+Scope 3 CO2 emission data by category (FY2023 results)

 (Unit: t-CO2)